 Oncology Nurse Training and Certificate Program Overviews

+Oncology nursing professionals are advanced practice nurses who provide care for cancer patients by helping to administer chemotherapy and other cancer therapies, and they are trained to implement rehabilitative services.
 There are two kinds of oncology nurse training programs.
 The first is a Master of Science in Nursing with a specialization in oncology; the second is a postgraduate certificate in oncology.
-Either option can lead to a career as a clinical nurse specialist or a nurse practitioner, although most programs are intended for nurse practitioners.
-Learn more below.
+Either option can lead to a career as an oncology clinical nurse specialist or nurse practitioner, although most programs are intended for nurse practitioners.
+Voluntary certifications are available to these professionals.
+Continuing education is a requirement to maintain nursing licensure.
+Other career options include policymaking and cancer research.

 Master's Degree in Oncology Nursing